bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 201               Created       The service has stored the requested tag

 401               Unauthorized  Unidentified tagging is not supported and the token
-                                is blank or does not match either a receiver or user identity
+                                is blank or does not match either a client or user identity

 --------------------------------------------------------------------------------